George Bazeley Scurfield

-George Bazeley Scurfield was an English author, poet, and politician.
-He was born on 19 March 1920 in Leicestershire, England, and died on 15 December 1991 in Norwich, England.
-He married Cecilia Hopkinson in 1947 at Cambridge, England.
-They had five children, including their son the actor, Matthew Scurfield, and daughters; Sarah, Lucy, Poly and Sophy.
+George Bazeley Scurfield (19 March 1920 – 15 December 1991) was an English author, poet, and politician.
+He was also a decorated veteran of World War II.

+Early life

+Schurfield was born on 19 March 1920 in Leicestershire, England.

 World War II

-During World War II, George Scurfield served as an officer with the Royal Artillery in the Middle East.
+During World War II, Scurfield served as an officer with the Royal Artillery in the Middle East.
 He was awarded the Military Cross for his wartime services in the Far East.
 This military decoration is awarded to officers of the British Army in recognition of an act or acts of exemplary gallantry during active operations against the enemy.

 Politics

 In the 1960s Scurfield entered municipal politics.
 He twice ran in Cambridge City Council, England elections as a Labour Party candidate.
 First in Market Ward, in May 1962 when he came in 3rd, losing to the Liberal candidate, Peter Calvert.
 In May 1963 Scurfield was elected to City Council in Petersfield, where he served through 1965.
 In September 1967 Scurfield again ran for City Council in Cambridge, placing second to the Conservative candidate, David Lane.
 He was the Labour Candidate for Cambridge in the 1970 General Election.